-Hosting While Renting – Your Guide to Throwing the Best New Year’s Party an Apartment Has Ever Seen
+Hosting While Renting – How to Throw the Best New Year’s Party an Apartment Has Ever Seen

 It’s that time of the year again, and although it’s hard not to feel like 2021 only seemed to last a week, the New Year’s festivities are inevitably upon us.
 So, if you’re planning to host a little get together in your apartment on December 31st and you have a few concerns about it, know that you can, in fact, have it all: you can be renting and hosting like a pro — if you follow a simple plan and a few solid rules.